mint-metrics/mojito-website/docs/example-js-delivery-partitioned-ramps.md

 ## Wrapping up

-Those are some options for managing split test spillover during ramp-up.
+Those are some options for managing split test ramping.
 Each have their trade-offs, and in an ideal world, you would launch every experiment to 100% of traffic - and use Real-time data to decide whether to pull them or not.

 Short of living in an ideal world, you have Mojito, which provides you with the control you need to manage your assignment around these risks.